Tjstretchalot/torchluent/README.md

 fluent interfaces [here](https://en.wikipedia.org/wiki/Fluent_interface).

-This library allows for dense layers, convolution layers, max pooling, batch normalization layers, and nonlinearities.
+This library allows for dense layers, convolution layers, max pooling, and nonlinearities or other operators (i.e. normalization).
 This calculates the new shape after each layer, meaning you do not have to redundantly specify features.

 Consider the following pure PyTorch code: